wandb/wandb/docs/dev/wandb-service-user.md

 ## Why would you use this feature?

-`wandb-service` improves wandb's handling of multiprocessing and thus improves reliability in a distributed training setting.
+`service` improves `wandb`'s handling of multiprocessing and thus improves reliability in a distributed training setting.
 If you are using `wandb` in a distributed training setup and experiencing hangs, please consider trying out this new feature.

 ## Usage